dhyanesh666/cpu-auto-remediation/README.md

 3. `remediation.py`:
    - Restarts the container
    - Calls `log_analysis.py` to collect logs and analyze with LLM
-   - Calls `notify.py` to send RCA via email using AWS SNS
+   - Send RCA & notification via email using AWS SNS

 ---